-3.1 Human Rights Awareness Creation
+4.0 Human Rights Awareness Creation

-Periodically, student-clinicians, embark on the awareness exercise of the existence of the Law clinic.
+Periodically in the year 2021, student-clinicians, embark on the awareness exercise of the existence of the Law clinic.
 Persons contacted are also educated about their rights.
 Some of the activities includes;

-- Visit to the hostels where the porters and the Chief Security officer were met and turned out to be delighted about the idea of the law clinic. - Interaction with students, one of whom had a real life problem; his phone was stolen and he wanted to resort to self-help and was successfully dissuaded. - Visit to cafeterias where students met up with attendants and vendors who were also quite receptive. - Interaction with a barber who figured out safe means of collecting his money from customers in the process.

-• A written report was made followed by an oral presentation of their experience in the course of the exercise.
+- Visit to the hostels where the porters and the Chief Security officer were met and turned out to be delighted about the idea of the law clinic. - Interaction with students, one of whom had a real life problem; his phone was stolen and he wanted to resort to self-help and was successfully dissuaded. - Visit to cafeterias where students met up with attendants and vendors who were also quite receptive. - Interaction with a barber who figured out safe means of collecting his money from customers in the process. - A written report was made followed by an oral presentation of their experience in the course of the exercise.
 This was commended by the Provost of the College of Law.

-Student-Clinicians carrying out sensitization amongst colleagues
+Student-Clinicians carrying out sensitization among colleagues

-3.1.2 Result
+4.1 Result